Discover Swiss Financial Secrets That Maximize Your Money!

 As far as features go, both investment offers are relatively similar.
 In the case of Selma, your portfolio will be entirely managed by a computer while it will be managed by a computer supervised by humans with Alpian.
 Both will invest in ETFs.

 The main difference will be in the fees.
-At Selma, you will pay only a 0.47% management fee against the 0.75% fee of Alpian.
+At Selma, you will pay only a 0.47% management fee compared to Alpian’s 0.75% fee.
 This is a very significant difference.

-In both cases, we need to add the TER of the ETFs on top of the fees, about 0.25%.
-This gives us total of 0.72% for Selma and 1.00% for Alpian.
+In both cases, we need to add the TER of the ETFs to the fees, about 0.25%.
+This gives us a total of 0.72% for Selma and 1.00% for Alpian.

 So, Selma is about 30% cheaper than Alpian.
 This difference is significant.

-On top of that, your shares at Selma will remain in Swiss custody.
-For me, this is not a huge advantage.
-But at the same price, I would prefer Swiss custody.
+In addition, your shares at Selma will remain in Swiss custody.
+This is not a huge advantage, but at the same price, I would prefer Swiss custody.

 If you are not necessarily looking for a private bank or a fully-fledged solution, I would recommend Selma over Alpian.

 If you are looking for an all-in-one solution, Alpian could be interesting since it is both a bank account and an investment service.
-However, you will end up paying much more fees.
+However, you will pay higher fees.

 Alpian vs Investart